kimatata/unittcms/README.md

 ### Project member management

 Support team development by adding or removing members from projects.
 You can assign roles and set permissions for each member in detail.
-We provide three main roles: 'Manager' who manages the entire project, 'Designer' who designs the tests, and 'Reporter' who executes the tests.
+We provide three main roles: 'Manager' who manages the entire project, 'Developer' who designs the tests, and 'Reporter' who executes the tests.

 ![Member Management](./frontend/public/top/light/member.png)